 - Avoid the crowds and schedule your class visit during our off-peak times: September, December (prior to Christmas), afternoons in October through March, and Mondays October through May.

 Deposits & Cancellations:

-- You must cancel your reservation 21-or-more days prior to your scheduled visit to receive a full refund of payments and deposits.
-If you cancel your reservation less than 21 days in advance or fail to arrive at your scheduled entry time, you forfeit your deposit and all program fees.
+- You must cancel your reservation 21 or more days prior to your scheduled visit to receive a full refund of payments and deposits.
+If you cancel your reservation fewer than 21 days in advance or fail to arrive at your scheduled entry time, you forfeit your deposit and all program fees.